Bots

 Overview

-A bot is a dedicated compute instance that runs your trading strategy 24/7.
+A bot is a dedicated compute instance that runs your trading strategy — either continuously or during configured trading sessions.
 Each bot connects to your exchange via an API key and executes trades based on the strategy template you assign to it.

 Deploying a Bot